The 5 Steps of a Water Chlorine and Chloramine Test

 You turn on your faucet, and there it is again...That scent of Los Angeles water.
 You know it all too well.
 If you took a swig, it would taste less than mountain-fresh.
 If you looked at it long enough, you would see a slight yellow color.
 You grimace and shake your head.
 Disgusting.

 What causes that signature LA water smell and taste?
 Believe it or not, it’s chlorine and chloramines.
 These disinfectants are added to your water by your city to kill disease-causing bacteria.
 How much of these chemicals are in your water?
 You can find out with a water chlorine and chloramine test from your local plumber.

-Water comes into contact with every aspect of our business at Monkey Wrench Plumbing.
+Water comes into contact with every aspect of our business at Monkey Wrench Plumbing, Heating & Air.
 So, we’ve made it a priority to be thoroughly trained in diagnosing what’s in it.
 And we want to pass that knowledge on to you.

 We promise by the end of this article, you will know exactly what a chlorine and chloramine test is, what’s needed to test for these disinfectants, and the five steps your plumber will take to get your results.
 We will also go over in detail what can cause inaccurate test results and we'll provide resources for your next steps.

 What is a Water Chlorine and Chloramine Test?